Annapurna Base Camp VS Everest Base Camp

 Trekkers on the Everest trail

 It isn't straightforward to compare the visitors between these trekking trails.
-Both trekkings will have thousands of trekkers every year.
-But, you can feel that the Everest trail has bigger crowds because going to the base camp and returning is the same.
+Both treks will have thousands of trekkers every year.
+But you can feel that the Everest Trail has bigger crowds because going to Base Camp and returning are the same.

-Annapurna base camp trail seems quiet because of different entries and ending places.
-But, there are flooded people after Chhomrong until the base camp.
-Ascending towards the base camp and descending back is the same path for a few days.
+The Annapurna Base Camp trail seems quiet because of the different entries and ending places.
+But there are flooded people after Chhomrong until the Base Camp.
+Ascending towards Base Camp and descending back is the same path for a few days.

-There are not very busy trails every day on the Everest trail if the Lukla flight can cancel due to the bad weather, even during the high trekking season.
-But, Annapurna base camp has crowded trekkers every day during the high trekking season in Nepal.
+There are not very busy trails every day on the Everest trail if the Lukla flight can be canceled due to bad weather, even during the high trekking season.
+But Annapurna Base Camp is crowded every day during the high Trekking Season in Nepal.

 Conclusion

-Probably, you found some differences between these two treks.
-Annapurna base camp and Everest base camp are the most popular trekking destinations in two different trekking regions.
+You probably found some Differences Between these two Treks.
+Annapurna Base Camp and Everest Base Camp are the most popular Trekking destinations in two different Trekking Regions.

-These hiking trails offer many opportunities to explore the wonderful Himalayan regions and escape incredible nature as a lifetime experience.
+These hiking trails offer many opportunities to explore the wonderful Himalayan regions and escape incredible nature for a once-in-a-lifetime experience.

-After reading the information above about the Annapurna and Everest base camp, I hope you are fully ready to choose one of these packages.
-You must plan everything well and decide which suits you according to your time, budget, interest, and physical fitness.
+After reading the information above about the Annapurna and Everest Base Camps, I hope you are ready to choose one of these packages.
+You must plan everything well and decide which suits you according to your time, budget, interests, and physical fitness.

 Rajesh Thapaliya